makeabilitylab/physcomp/communication/serial-intro.md

 The baud rate specifies how fast data is sent over serial, which is expressed in bits-per-second (bps).
 For communicating with a computer, the [Arduino docs](https://www.arduino.cc/en/Serial.Begin) recommend: 300 bps, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
 Both devices—in this case, the Arduino and the computer—need to be set to the **same** baud rate to communicate.

-Thus far, we've only been using the serial port for debugging, so speed hasn't been a concern—and we've typically used 9600 bps (or 9.6 kbps).
+Thus far, speed hasn't been a concern.
+We've typically used 9600 bps (or 9.6 kbps) for transmitting our debugging info.
 At 9600 bps, the transmitter transmits one new voltage pulse (*e.g.,* HIGH corresponding to +5V and LOW corresponding to 0V) every 1/9600th of a second, which is interpreted as a bit (a 1 or 0) by the receiver.
-For higher bandwidth, try 115200 or 115.2 kbps, which is 12x faster than 9600 (but still slow by today's networking standards, of course).
+Arduino recommends up to 115200 or 115.2 kbps, which is 12x faster than 9600 (but still slow by today's networking standards, of course).

 ![](assets/images/SerialMonitorShowingBaudRate.png)
 {: .mx-auto .align-center }